You would think that buying dog food would be easy — after all, they’re happy eating out of the trash, right?

 Even worse, some of that protein comes from plant sources, which lack important amino acids.

 What the recipe does right, though, is toss in a bunch of highly nutritious foods.
 Canola oil, fish oil, pumpkin, blueberries, cranberries, kelp — they’re all here.
-Your dog shouldn’t lack for vitamins and minerals.
+Your dog shouldn’t lack vitamins and minerals.

 Overall, this is a good option for dogs with delicate digestive tracts, but most others will find it to be a little too lightweight for their liking.